dehezhang2/Notes/3103/CS3103_Operating_System.md

   * "Loser" of the race is the process that **updates last** and will determine => finish last process(loser) determine the final value of shared variable

-  * e.g.: P1 P2 are 2 threads can access X, each instruction are in order from a process point of view, **and 2 process use different registers**
+  * e.g. of loser determine principle : P1 P2 are 2 threads can access X, each instruction are in order from a process point of view, **and 2 process use different registers**

     ![image-20190217192559555](image-20190217192559555.png)

     ![image-20190217192623378](image-20190217192623378.png)

-* OS Concerns: What design and management issues are raised by the existence of concurrency?
+* OS Concerns: What design and management issues are raised by the existence of concurrency? => OS must

   * keep track of various processes
   * allocate and de-allocate resources for each active process; multiple processes want to access to the same resource
   * protect the data and physical resources of each process against interference by other processes
   * **ensure that a process and its output must be independent of the speed at which its execution is carried out relative to the speed of other concurrent processes**

-* Resouce Competition
+* Resource Competition

   * Concurrent processes come into conflict when they are competing for use of the same resource such as I/O devices, memory, and processor time.
   * Three control problems must be faced:
     * **Need for mutual exclusion**
     * Deadlock： wait for each other(one process wait for memory while using process and another using processor while using memory)
-    * Starvation: wait for resources forever
+    * Starvation: wait for resources forever.
+      * for example, a low priority process is waiting for the resource, but high priority processes are always generated and occupy the ready buffer

 ### Mutual Exculsion